mysteriouspants/mysterious_cache/README.md

 # Mysterious Cache

-About the quickest and dirtiest implementation of an LRU cache in Rust.
+About the quickest and dirtiest implementation of an LRU Cache in Rust.

+A Least Recently Used, or LRU, Cache, is a data structure that can be thought of as a hash map with a maximum size that evicts the oldest element whenever it is at capacity and a new element is inserted.
+They're commonly used to keep the hottest parts of large data sets in memory while letting the colder or less frequently used data getting frequently evicted.

 ```rust
 let mut cache: LruCache<usize, String> = LruCache::with_capacity(5);